 YPT & Registration - Out of Council Units, who are attending a Seneca Waterways Council summer program, must provide a copy of the unit's official roster including both adult and youth registrants.
 The roster can be printed from my.scouting.org or obtained from your Scout Service Center.
 All adults attending camp should be on the roster and be marked as Youth Protection trained.
-Rosters should be submitted to the Reservation Director at Matthew.Thurston@scouting.org at least one week ahead of the unit's arrival at camp.
-Members not on the roster will not be able to remain on property.
+Rosters should be submitted via your event registration forms on ScoutingEvent at least one week prior to the start of your session.